tariq7299/BolesaLandingPage/to-do.md

 - Use Articles and sections and header adn main and footer and nav to apply to correct things
 - Chnage the spacing unit
 - Create files for every kind of variables to just be more organized
+- Replace section spacing with p-3...etc
+- Create a file for each bootstrap UI compoenent overriding it

 - **NOT so importatnt**